-An anal abscess is a pus-filled pocket located in the spaces around the anus and rectum.
-The abscess can be found near the surface of the anal opening or deeper in the rectum.
+An anal abscess is a pus-filled pocket in the spaces around the anus and rectum.
+It may be near the surface of the anal opening or deeper in the rectum.

-An anal abscess is caused by a bacterial infection.
-Infection may occur when there is a blockage in one or more of the anal glands that secrete mucous, or from an anal fistula .
+This problem is caused by a bacterial infection.
+It may happen when there is a blockage in one or more of the anal glands.
+Or it may be from an anal fistula.

 |Copyright © Nucleus Medical Media, Inc.|

-Anal absesses are more common in men.
-Other factors that may increase your chances of an anal abscess:
+Anal abscesses are more common in men.
+Other things that may raise the risk are:

 Symptoms depend on where the abscess is located.
-An anal abscess may cause:
+Problems may be:

 - Painful bowel movements

-- Pain and tenderness radiating from the location of the abscess if it is near the surface
+- Pain and tenderness from an abscess that is near the surface

-- Lower abdominal pain if it is located deeper in the rectum
+- Lower belly pain from an abscess that is deeper in the rectum

-Imaging tests to look at anorectal structures are not usually needed, but may include:
+Imaging tests are not usually needed, but may be:

 American College of Gastroenterology http://patients.gi.org